Latch Ford

 How the Big Local area approached delivery

 The partnership drew members from the local community and existing groups such as Latchford East Community and Residents Association (LECRA).
-They connected strongly with Warrington Council – some members, including the chair, were councillors.
+They connected strongly with Warrington Council – some members were councillors.
 The partnership benefitted from this connectedness with the council, but also with local schools and businesses by collaborating to implement projects, recruit volunteers and bring in additional external funding.

-Every year, the partnership held a review of its plan, which included all the working groups.
+Every year, the partnership held a review of its plan, which included all the subgroups.
 Participants reflected on what they had achieved over the previous year, and adapted plans based on feedback collected from their community events.
-The partnership also connected with the wider Big Local programme – sharing learning on how they improved the local park, and picking up new ideas from other areas.
+The partnership also connected with other Big Local areas through events hosted by Local Trust – sharing learning on how they improved the local park, and picking up new ideas.

 Partnership members were resilient to changes over the ten years of the programme.
 They negotiated challenging times with a change in their Locally Trusted Organisation (LTO), and adapted their plans after struggling to secure a long-term lease at the community hub.

-Though the partnership did not see a role for itself beyond the end of Big Local, they hoped that well-developed relationships with LECRA, and groups in the Westy Community Centre, would sustain activities and resident voice in the area.
-They encouraged local groups to be self-reliant and able to raise funds for themselves beyond Big Local, by increasing awareness of other available funding.
-Members also saw their investment and improvements to community assets, such as the St Margaret’s Community Hub, Westy Park and pedestrian underpasses, as positive legacies.
+The partnership did not see a role for itself beyond the end of Big Local; there were already several organisations operating in the area and the partnership did not want to duplicate or be in competition with other longstanding groups.
+They saw their legacy as the connections that had been built between these groups as a result of Big Local.
+They hoped that well-developed relationships with LECRA, and groups in the Westy Community Centre, would sustain activities and resident voice in the area.
+By increasing awareness of other available funding, they also supported local groups to be self-reliant and raise funds for themselves beyond Big Local.
+In addition to new networks and capacity building, partnership members also saw their investment in community assets, such as the St Margaret’s Community Hub, Westy Park and pedestrian underpasses, as positive, lasting legacies for residents to enjoy in the future.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.